AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-deploy.md

 >[!WARNING]
 >
->Set the `CRYPT_KEY` value through the Cloud Console instead of the `.magento.env.yaml` file to avoid exposing the key in the source code repository for your environment.
+>Set the `CRYPT_KEY` value through the [!DNL Cloud Console] instead of the `.magento.env.yaml` file to avoid exposing the key in the source code repository for your environment.
 See [Set environment and project variables](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/overview.html#configure-environment).

 When you move the database from one environment to another without an installation process, you need the corresponding cryptographic information.
-Adobe Commerce uses the encryption key value set in the Cloud Console as the `crypt/key` value in the `env.php` file.
+Adobe Commerce uses the encryption key value set in the [!DNL Cloud Console] as the `crypt/key` value in the `env.php` file.

 ## `DATABASE_CONFIGURATION`